masterujjval/snap_lens/README.md

 # GoldenEyes
-It is a SnapChat Lens created by me and my friend Ujjwal Gupta for Hackathon.
+It is a SnapChat Lens created by me and my friend Athrva Deshmukh for Hackathon.
 The Hackathon was condected by Snapchat and Hack2Skill.com We have created an eyeball lens in this hackathon.